2006 Dawson College shooting: Perpetrator

 Kimveer Gill was a 25-year-old Canadian born on 9 July 1981 in Lachine, Quebec, Canada.
 His parents were of Punjabi descent, and moved to Saint-Laurent, Quebec from India in early 1981.
 The family later settled in the Fabreville area of Laval, Quebec in 1987.
 Kimveer attended Twin Oaks Elementary School in Laval from 1988 to 1993.

 Gill later attended Rosemere High School, where he was remembered by teachers as quiet and unassuming.
 Despite early media reports, he performed well academically, and most students remember him as having friends and certainly never being bullied.
 Kimveer graduated from Rosemere High School in June 1998.
-He enrolled in Vanier College with his friends Steven Kulczycki, Andrew Page, and Jason Rust.
-However, he dropped out in January 1999.
+He enrolled in Vanier College, however, he dropped out in January 1999.

 Gill briefly received military training from the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec, from January 17 to February 16, 1999.
 He had told his friends he wished to eventually become a mercenary.
 He did not complete his basic training for unknown reasons.
 He was deemed unsuitable for military service and was voluntarily discharged before receiving extensive weapons training.
 Gill was a member of a rifle club and visited the Ville Saint-Pierre facility the day prior to the shooting.

 Gill's profile was discovered on a website called VampireFreaks under the screen name "fatality666."
 The last login was at 10:35 a.m. on the day of the shooting.
 The profile was subsequently restricted to registered users, and then removed entirely.

-Firearms

 Gill was armed with a Beretta Cx4 Storm pistol-caliber carbine, a Glock pistol (reports are conflicting as to whether this was chambered in 9mm or .45 ACP), and a shotgun.
-He fired sixty shots, ten of which were fired outside the school.
-With the exception of five shots from his pistol, including the one to kill himself, all the shots came from the rifle.

 There were reports of an additional firearm in a bag that he forced a hostage to bring along as he arrived near the campus site.
 According to TVA's crime reporter Claude Poirier, Gill briefly held a lawyer hostage and demanded that he bring the bag containing the fourth gun and additional ammunition.
 When the first shots were fired and police arrived, the lawyer fled the scene and hid Gill's bag.

-Gill had a restricted firearm license.
-His firearms were registered with the Canadian gun registry.
-The transportation, storage, and use of his firearms in the incident were not legal as per firearms regulation in Canada, despite the acquisition and possession being legal.